A Grammar of Model Analysis: Grama

 Buckling stress |

-Based on the equation above—and based on general physical intuition—we should have some expectations about the output’s behavior with its inputs.
-For instance, we would expect the buckling stress to get larger with a larger thickness: a thicker plate is harder to buckle.
+Anticipate your sanity checks.
+Based on the buckling equation just given—and based on general physical intuition—we should have some expectations about the output’s behavior with its inputs.
+For instance, we would expect the buckling stress to get larger with a larger thickness: A thicker plate is harder to buckle.
 Conversely, we would expect a longer plate to buckle more easily, leading to a smaller buckling stress.

 We can implement this function and add it to our py-grama